d03f/HomeADC/README.md

 # ![Logo](homeADCweb/homeADC/favicon.svg) HomeADC

 ## An open source local home automation server to centralize all your sensors
-With the increasing popularity of inteligent devices, interest to connect everything and our depencendy on techonology to do basic tasks, weare goint torwards a completely online world.
+With the increasing popularity of inteligent devices, interest to connect everything and our depencendy on techonology to do basic tasks, we are goint towards a completely online world.
 We like the idea, and specially when it comes to home automation, but we dont like big enterprises.
 So, with the aim for security and customization, we developed HomeADC.

-The server we developed is local, it doesnt make any calls outside of your local network.
+The server we developed is fully local, it doesnt make any calls outside of your local network.
-All the administratiion of the users, permisions, apikeys... is at your fingertips, you own everything!
+All the administration of the users, permisions, apikeys... is at your fingertips, you own everything!

-This also means that is highly customizable, you can do with the source code as you like, and if you find any weakpoints or things tou improve, dont hesitate to submit any change!
+This also means that is highly customizable, you can do with the source code as you like, and if you find any weakpoints or things to improve, dont hesitate to submit any change!

 The idea is that you create you own diy sensors, since we think this is the best way to know for sure what they do and who they send data to.